LiamGraham/truthtable/README.md

 # Truth Table Generator

 Tool to evaluate any given boolean expression and generate a truth table of all possible inputs and outputs. truthtable.py allows the creation of a TruthTable object which stores truth table and expression data.
 A text-based representation of the table may be retrieved, as may individual rows.
-One may also retrieve the output of the expression for a given set of inputs.

 ## Operations
 - AND: &